Is Green Tea Acidic? Find Out Here (Updated 2023)

 When drinking a cup of tea, adding a few teaspoons of milk can also balance the drink and help the stomach produce less acid than regular tea.

-However, there is also evidences that some people feel discomfort when drinking green tea.
+However, there is also evidence that some people feel discomfort when drinking green tea.
 It is important to check for yourself if drinking this type of tea irritates your stomach.

 Green tea’s properties don’t cause hyperacidity but it is important to assess whether the drink can irritate your stomach.